Minds On

 You decide

-Two students took identical cups of water, and each poured one full cup into
+Two students took identical cups of water, and each poured one full cup into two separate containers.

 Student A poured their cup of water into Container 1.